idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 ![Task > Frequent words submenu](https://i.imgur.com/05cp38p.png)

 This feature allows you to perform a statistical analysis based on word frequency.
-A right click brings a pop-up menu for setting the minimal and maximal fragment length.
+Additionally to the Task > Frequent words submenu options explained below, a right click inside the Frequent words tab brings a pop-up menu setting the minimal and maximal fragment length (see Task > Frequent words context menu below).
 Frequent words feature is activated automatically at the start of the project when "Extract frequent words from current segment" option is on.

 **Task > Frequent words sorted by frequency** = Calculate the most frequent words in the source document, according to below criteria, and display results in a new tab, sorted by frequency.
 This may take a while.